 Inspire.

-It will suggest new uses for buildings in a constructive and partnership environment.
-Rather than being reactive or complacent to the overall problems highlighted, the panel has adopted a proactive approach in addressing the blight of empty buildings.
+It suggests new uses for buildings in a constructive and partnership environment.
+Rather than being reactive or complacent to the overall problems highlighted, the panel takes a proactive approach in addressing the blight of empty buildings.

-Notably, the Technical Panel will be open, honest, and willing to share ideas, on prospective units as they visit them.
+Notably, the Technical Panel abides by the principles of openness, honesty, and will to share ideas on prospective units as they visit them.

 Thank you for taking part in our Repurposing Panel, we'd like to hear your feedback on our first visit, please give us your thoughts with our brief feedback form.